Guard Leadership 2026/27

 Leadership Auditions

 Being chosen for leadership is a privilege, and can be revoked at any time if the staff sees fit.
 It is a leadership role that requires self-discipline and dedication.
-As a member of the Wildcat Show Band Leadership, you must fulfill any leadership team duties assigned by the Band Director, Color Guard staff members, or Drum Major(s).
+As a member of the Wildcat Show Band Leadership, you must fulfill any leadership team duties assigned by the Band Director, Guard staff, or Drum Major(s).

-Your actions and performance during Audition Camp and previous seasons will also be considered as part of your audition.
+Your actions and performance during Audition Camp and previous seasons are considered as part of your audition.

 Position Descriptions

-Captain: Responsible for assisting the color guard instructor(s), keeping the team on track, offering help to those having trouble with choreography/skills, making sure that everyone is prepared for all games and competitions (this includes hair, make-up, accessories, and proper uniform), and being the overall leader and example for the rest of the guard.
+Captain: Responsible for assisting the guard staff, keeping the team on track, offering help to those having trouble with choreography/skills, making sure that everyone is prepared for all performances and competitions (this includes hair, make-up, accessories, and proper uniform), and being the overall leader and example for the rest of the guard.
 It also goes without saying that this member should be one of, if not the most proficient member of the guard.
-It is expected that you will work collaboratively with band director, guard instructors, drum major(s), section leaders and any additional staff.
-It is at the discretion of the band staff to select more than one person as a Captain for a season.
+It is expected that you will work collaboratively with band director, guard staff, drum major(s), section leaders and any additional staff as each season dictates.
+It is at the discretion of the staff to select more than one person as a Captain.

 Co-Captain: Responsible for assisting the Captain with their duties when warranted.
 Also assisting the color guard instructor(s), helping members learn choreography/skills, and leading practice when the Captain is working with other members or speaking with the color guard instructor(s) and/or band director.
 It is expected that you will be proficient and work collaboratively with the Captain.
-It is at the discretion of the band staff to select more than one person as a Co-Captain for a season.
+It is at the discretion of the staff to select more than one person as a Co-Captain.
 No guarantee that a Co-Captain will be selected.

 Media Officer: Responsible for managing and creating content for various platforms, as well as overseeing the group's online presence.
 This roles can range from managing social media accounts to creating flyers and advertisements, and supervising other marketing-related duties.
 Our platforms include: Facebook, Instagram & TikTok as well as printed materials (brochures, flyers for recruiting & events).
 All content is overseen & approved by staff prior to release.